Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 What are Spanish Bluebells?

 Spanish bluebells are native to the Iberian peninsula.
 They like more sun and tolerate dryness better than their English cousins.
-They were introduced to Great Britain in 1680 where they became an invasive species, both driving out the native English bluebells and hybridizing with them.
+They were introduced to Great Britain in 1680 where they became an invasive species, driving out the native English bluebells while also hybridizing with them.
 Spanish bluebells are extremely disliked in Great Britain both because they hybridize with the beloved native bluebells and because they are nearly impossible to get rid of.
 The bulbs grow deep into the soil.
 Even if they are dug out and thrown away in a compost or garbage pile, they will take root in their new location.
 If you truly want to get rid of them, place them in a garbage bag and put them out with the trash.

 Spanish bluebells grow from bulbs and like sunlight.
 They prefer a warmer environment than English bluebells.
 Their flowers are bell-shaped and a light gray blue in color.
 Thanks to plant breeders, there are now cultivars in pink, blue and white.
 My own experience growing them was that after a few years, they revert back to the original light gray blue color.
 Spanish bluebell flowers grow all the way around the stem so the stem stays upright instead of curling downward like their English cousins.
 They are not fragrant.